GIS CHILD SAFETY, PROTECTION, and PROCEDURE POLICY

 RESULTS OF INQUIRY

-- If the review or investigation indicates that reasonable grounds do not exist to believe that abuse or neglect has occurred, or that insufficient information was obtained to make a determination either way, the superintendent will notify the alleged victim, person who did harm, and their field leaders of their supervising agencies.
+- If the response indicates that reasonable grounds do not exist to believe that abuse or neglect has occurred, or that insufficient information was obtained to make a determination either way, the superintendent will notify the alleged victim, alleged person who did harm, and their field leaders of their supervising agencies.
 A Statement of Findings will be given and a copy kept in their files.

 - A summary of the Statement of Findings will be given to the superintendent, who will notify: